People

 The 2020 Golden Melody 31 Album of the Year went to the all-Paiwan electronic album 'kinakaian — Mother Tongue.'
 Abao...

-Chen Chien-Chi: From Accounting to Triple Crown — The Man Who Dismantled the Sound Red Line in Mandarin Pop
+Chen Chien-chi: From Accounting Major to Three-Gold-Winning Producer, the Man Who Tore Down the 'Weird Voice' Red Line in Mandarin Pop Music

-Born in 1973 and a graduate of Tamkang University's accounting department, Chen Chien-Chi is a rare 'absent author' i...
+Born in 1973 and a graduate of Tamkang University's accounting department, Chen Chien-chi is a rare 'absent author' i...

 No Party for Cao Dong: Twelve Years from a Yangmingshan Street Corner to Two Golden Melody Best Band Awards